The Campaign for the Next Generation

 For those who come to entertain and celebrate

-- Event areas such as the Indian Courtyard, Restaurant DeGolyer and Crape Myrtle Plaza, which have seen generations of brides, quinceaneras and family celebrations, will be refurbished and refreshed.
+- Event areas such as the DeGolyer Courtyard, Camp House Forecourt, and Crape Myrtle Plaza, which have seen generations of brides, quinceaneras and family celebrations, will be refurbished and refreshed.

-- The iconic Ammonite Gates, original to the property, will be restored as a welcoming entrance for valet parking and guest drop-off.
+- The iconic Ammonite Gates, original to the property, will be restored as a welcoming entrance for valet parking, rideshare services and guest drop-off.

 For those who will cultivate the garden for the future

-- Our new Family Endowment Funds at the Dallas Arboretum will help maintain our public programs and support our stewardship of horticultural and historic features.
-The principal of the endowment is invested by the Arboretum and grows over time.
-The consistent stream of investment income nourishes the Arboretum year after year, with your family’s name attached.
+- Our Named Family Endowment Funds, through the Dallas Arboretum Foundation, will help maintain our public programs and support our stewardship of horticultural and historic features.
+The principal of your family’s endowment is invested by the Arboretum Foundation and grows over time.
+The consistent stream of investment income nourishes the Arboretum year after year.

-- A Named Endowment directed to an area of interest, such as horticulture or education, or created to underwrite a staff position will assure that your commitment of support remains evergreen.
+- A Named Family Endowment can be directed to an area of interest, such as horticulture or education, underwrite a staff position or assist in the maintenance of our historic homes.
+Careful financial stewardship by the Dallas Arboretum Foundation will assure that your commitment of support remains evergreen.

-We are pleased to provide permanent recognition for your capital or endowment gift in support of a project that is meaningful to you.
-Please contact Mary Brinegar at 214-515-6606 or firstname.lastname@example.org to plan your gift to the Arboretum’s Campaign for the Next Generation.
+We are pleased to provide permanent recognition of your capital or endowment gift in support of a project that is meaningful to you.
+Of course, we would be delighted to speak with you about other special opportunities that may be of interest to your family.
+Please contact Mary Brinegar at 214.515.6606 or firstname.lastname@example.org to plan your gift to the Dallas Arboretum Foundation.